 A number of recent reports, cited in this piece by Eva Cox, show there is little hard evidence for the benefits claimed by the Minister and in fact, signs of potential long term harms for many people.
 Eva Cox cites a study published today in the Medical Journal of Australia that challenges a central tenet of compulsory income management- that people's spending habits will be modified in a positive way with mandatory restrictions on expenditure alone.
 The study led by researchers from the Menzies School of Health Research found that income management is not associated with healthier food and drink purchases and may be having no effect on tobacco sales The researchers write:

-"However, in contrast to the government report, we found that spending on food and drinks and fruit and vegetables did not change with income management.
+The researchers view is that Government's claims of improved food choices, specifically more fresh and more healthy food being purchased, are linked to the new licensing of stores in these communities -- not income management."However, in contrast to the government report, we found that spending on food and drinks and fruit and vegetables did not change with income management.
 Soft drinks sales increased.

 The one time during income management that spending went up for all store commodities was when people actually had more money: at the time of the government stimulus payment.